viscid-hub/Viscid/doc/examples/plotting_scalars.rst

 to do simple math using Numpy.

-Various shims for plotting fields using matplotlib are provided by :py:mod:`viscid.plot.mpl`.
+Various shims for plotting fields using matplotlib are provided by :py:mod:`viscid.plot.vpyplot`.
 The functions are listed in :doc:`../functions`.
 For an enumeration of extra plotting keyword arguments, see :doc:`../plot_options`.
 Also, you can specify keyword arguments that are conusmed by the matplotlib function used to make the plot, i.e., `pyplot.pcolormesh`, `pyplot.contourf`, etc.

 Plotting Temperature
 --------------------

 Here, we just open up an OpenGGCM xdmf file and plot the Temperature with a log scale.
-For a better idea of the different plotting options, refer to :meth:`viscid.plot.mpl.plot2d_field`.
+For a better idea of the different plotting options, refer to :meth:`viscid.plot.vpyplot.plot2d_field`.

 .. plot::
     :include-source: